uc-cdis/gen3.org/content/resources/user/submit-data.md

 4. Once these files are indexed, you can create a submission file for the Gen3 graph model.
 You can now choose between two options.
 For the first option, you can link the new data by creating a `core_metadata_collection` entity, linking it to the data_file node, and submitting your data files directly to the data_file node.
 For the second option, you can create a structured chain of metadata according to the Gen3 graph model to obtain the link to the data_file node.
 Then, you can submit the files to the data_file node.
 Submission can be done either in Windmill or using the [Gen3 python SDK](https://uc-cdis.github.io/gen3sdk-python/_build/html/submission.html).

+### Linking Data from external Data Clouds to Gen3 Data Commons - Example 1000 Genomes
 In this guide, we show the process described above by running an example using the publicly accessible data files in the 1000 Genomes Project bucket hosted by AWS.
 Example bucket: http://s3.amazonaws.com/1000genomes

 Login into AWS with your host institution or [create your own account](aws.amazon.com/ec2).
 Create your [keypair](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/get-set-up-for-amazon-ec2.html#create-a-key-pair) and save it under `~/.ssh`.
 Make sure to edit the resource in user credential policies under Identity and Access Management (IAM) in your EC2 instance.
 Insert the Amazon Resource Name (ARN) into the policies JSON, even if it's a public bucket.
 For this example, the ARNs are `arn:aws:s3:::1000genomes` and `arn:aws:s3:::1000genomes/*`.

 Then, you need to launch your AWS instance in the browser.
 In the tab "Choose AMI", find `ami-fad40b93` under community AMIs, as described [here](https://www.internationalgenome.org/using-1000-genomes-data-amazon-web-service-cloud), select `t1.micro` (free tier), make sure you are at us-east-1 (N. Virginia, top right corner in drop-down menu), and select the storage as paid for.
 Choose your keypair, and launch your instance.

 Then, find and install the client [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-install.html).
 After successful installation, AWS needs to be [configured](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-quickstart.html) in the terminal
 ```